sgtz/FSharp.Control.JSoftware/README.md

 How it works:

-Through the c.cs .ctor arguments, the connector will be teather itself to a server process identified by: (host, password) with authorisation / identification through (database,user,password).
+create a new c instance (c.cs) and provide the desired host parameters.
+Now you can execute commands with c.jd("some command").

 If no user / password is specified then the default of "u/p" is assumed When no serialisation strategies are specified, in:TEXT and out:JSON are assumed.

-Important:

-only TEXT/JSON is supported currently
+Notes:

+only TEXT/TEXT and TEXT/JSON are currently supported.
+Also, you will need to add one line to a script in the ~addons/data/jd folder to enable JSON

-JBIN was working, but those were ripped out with the aim that the first public C# http API that I publish should be as simple as possible.
+JBIN was working, but these elements were ripped out with the aim that the first release should be as simple as possible.

 Alternative uses:

 * the connector can also be used to expose J functions over http.

-  While this is not a RESTful technique, it can be useful.
+While this is not a RESTful technique, it can be very useful.

 TODO:

-* describe how to setup a JD database so that it can expose arbitrary functions

 * implement the JBinary format

 Misc:

-* the c.cs might be converted to F# in future.
-Even so, extensions using this connector will be built in F#.
-This is the current rationale for have FSharp.Control.JSoftware as the namespace.
+* the c.cs will likely be converted to F# in future.
+Even so, extensions using this connector will be done in F#.
+So that's why FSharp.Control.JSoftware was used as a namespace.

 Licence: